BinomialLLC/basis_universal/README.md

 Compressing and Unpacking .KTX2/.basis Files
 --------------------------------------------

-- To compress an LDR sRGB PNG/QOI/TGA/JPEG/DDS image to a supercompressed XUASTC LDR 6x6 .KTX2 file, at quality level 75 (valid quality levels 1-100, where higher values=higher quality), effort level 4 (valid effort levels 0-10, higher values=slower compression, default effort is 3):
+- To compress an LDR sRGB PNG/QOI/TGA/JPEG/DDS image to a supercompressed XUASTC LDR 6x6 .KTX2 file, at quality level 75 (**valid quality levels 1-100, where higher values=higher quality**), effort level 4 (**valid effort levels 0-10, higher values=slower compression, default effort is 3**):

 `basisu -xuastc_ldr_6x6 -quality 75 -effort 4 x.png`

 An alias for `-xuastc_ldr_6x6` is `-ldr_6x6i` (where 'i'="intermediate").
-All [14 standard ASTC block sizes](https://developer.nvidia.com/astc-texture-compression-for-game-assets) are supported, from 4x4-12x12: 4x4, 5x4, 5x5, 6x5, 6x6, 8x5, 8x6, 10x5, 10x6, 8x8, 10x8, 10x10, 12x10 and 12x12.
+All **[14 standard ASTC block sizes](https://developer.nvidia.com/astc-texture-compression-for-game-assets) are supported, from 4x4-12x12**: 4x4, 5x4, 5x5, 6x5, 6x6, 8x5, 8x6, 10x5, 10x6, 8x8, 10x8, 10x10, 12x10 and 12x12.
 The **XUASTC LDR to BC7 transcoder has special optimizations for several common block sizes: 4x4, 6x6 and 8x6**.
 When transcoding XUASTC LDR at these particular block sizes, most XUASTC blocks are *directly* transcoded to BC7, skipping the real-time analytical bc7f encoding step.

 More XUASTC LDR specific options (most of these also apply to standard ASTC):

   - The options `-xuastc_arith`, `-xuastc_zstd` (the default), and `-xuastc_hybrid` control the **XUASTC LDR profile used**.
-The arithmetic profile trades off transcoding throughput for 5-18% better compression vs. the Zstd profile, and the hybrid profile is a balance between the two.
+The arithmetic profile trades off transcoding throughput for roughly 5-18% better compression vs. the Zstd profile, and the hybrid profile is a balance between the two.

   - `-ts` or `-srgb` enables the **sRGB profile (the default)**, and `-tl` or `-linear` **enables the linear profile**.
+Ideally this setting will match how the ASTC texture is sampled by the GPU.

   - `-weights X Y Z W` sets the unsigned integer **channel error weights**, used to favor certain channels during compression.